pronguyen03/blog/README.md

 - Blog post: how to use
 - Post to angular
 - Document install invironment for angular
+- from git clone, npm i ....
+- one blog post title: create a blog for free

 A minimal blogging app using [Angular](https://angular.io/) and [Scully](https://scully.io) with basic supports for search engine optimization (SEO).